inside

 III.3.
 Make the paper open access

 Open access means that an academic paper is made available on the internet for free so that anyone can freely access it.
-There are two main approaches to making a paper open access, referred to as green road and gold road.
+The University of Tokyo Library System provides information on open access and open science through the UTokyo Open Science Portal.

 IV.
 References